Without a strong CTA, you are wasting money and asking people to read for nothing.

 2) Add one-time discounts, bonuses and extras

-3) Declare that the deal is only available for a limited amount of time or while supplies last
+3) Declare the deal only available for a limited time (urgency) or while supplies last (scarcity)

 You may do OK with only steps 1 and 2, but step 3 is where most of your selling is done.